NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - No longer catches late on OTGs
   - Hitbox appears one frame sooner
   - Activates if blocked (Ukon)
+  - Foot hitbox appears on second active frame instead of the first (TODO: What about from vanilla?)
 - 4B(A) transitions 8 frames faster
 - 4BA(A)
   - Changed to be a teleport into the air RKnJ position into normal fall